mondele/btt-writer-docs/docs/desktop.rst

       (To determine if your Windows PC is a 32-bit or a 64-bit operating system, open the Control Panel and click System.)

-  3. Designate where you want to save the file.
+  4. Designate where you want to save the file.

-  4. Allow the file to download to the computer.
+  5. Allow the file to download to the computer.

-  5. Double-click the file name to start the install.
+  6. Double-click the file name to start the install.

-  6. Click Run or Yes on the Warning message window and any other warning messages.
+  7. Click Run or Yes on the Warning message window and any other warning messages (or click More Info --> Run Anyway).

-  7. Choose the language that will be used during the installation from the dropdown menu.
+  8. Choose the language that will be used during the installation from the dropdown menu.

-  8. Click Next on the 'Welcome to the translationStudio Setup Wizard' window.
+  9. Click Next on the 'Welcome to the translationStudio Setup Wizard' window.

-  9. Select the I accept the agreement radio button for the software license.
+  10. Select the "I accept the agreement" radio button for the software license.
 Click Next.

-  10. Select the choice to 'create a desktop icon' if you wish.
+  11. Select the choice to 'create a desktop icon' if you wish.
 Click Next.

-  11. Click Install.
+  12. Click Install.

-  12. Please wait for the program to be installed.
+  13. Please wait for the program to be installed.
 This may take several minutes.
 The installer installs translationStudio and Git, which is a version control system.

-  13. At the *Completing the translationStudio Setup Wizard* window, click Finish to complete the installation.
+  14. At the *Completing the translationStudio Setup Wizard* window, click Finish to complete the installation.

 Opening BTT Writer
 ---------------------------------------------------